• About

 cuisinart

-To jump-start that conviviality, I’m celebrating Paper & Salt’s birthday with our annual giveaway: a Cuisinart Enameled Cast Iron Dutch Oven (5 quart, in white).
+To jump-start that conviviality, I’m celebrating Paper & Salt’s birthday with our annual giveaway: Cuisinart Enameled Cast Iron Dutch Oven (5 quart, in white).

 Trust me, you will want it.
 For one thing, it’s the perfect vessel for this (which, given the cold, would be a good dinner right about now, no?).